timtoo/pyGoodReads-api/README.md

 Tools
 -----

-pygrapi-tool - intended to be a general purpose command line interface
-               to good reads functions
+- `pygrapi-tool`: intended to be a general purpose command line interface to good reads functions

-pygrapi-oauth - command line tool for setting up oauth authentication
+- `pygrapi-oauth`: command line tool for setting up oauth authentication